spineo/local-yum-mariadb/README.md

 * Under the _Add Tags_ tab with create (i.e., Add Tag) the _Name_, _MariaDB_ key/value pair.
 * Under the _Configure Security Group_ tab we will add the _HTTP_ (or _HTTPS_ if configuring SSL) rule.

-Once configured, we will _Launch_ the instance selecting an existing _key pair_ certificated I created earlier.
+Once configured, we will _Launch_ the instance selecting an existing _key pair_ certificate I created earlier.

 ## Connect to and Set up the Instance